 As the world becomes increasingly secular, traditional religious rituals seem to offer less and less comfort, even though it turns out people are just about as anxious as ever about their own mortality.

-Joanna Ebenstein: There's this thing that's going to happen to each of us that we're not allowed to talk about or think about or have any interest in or it makes us weird and bad.
+Joanna Ebenstein: There's this thing that's going to happen to each of us that we're not allowed to talk about or think about or have any interest in, or it makes us, like, weird and bad.

-Not that Joanna Ebenstein feels in any way weird or bad about her life on fascination with all things morbid and when she decided to research the ways that high culture throughout history has dealt with death.
+Not that Joanna Ebenstein feels in any way weird or bad about her lifelong fascination with all things morbid.
+And when she decided to research the ways that high culture throughout history has dealt with death...

-Ebenstein: They go back to at least the Roman age, but the way we think about them's a Christian conception and basically the idea is to urge you to contemplate death so that when you die you are ready to meet your maker and not go to Hell, so to live a more pious life on Earth.
+Ebenstein: They go back to at least the Roman age, but the way we think about them's a Christian conception.
+And basically, the idea is to urge you to contemplate death, so that, when you die, you are ready to meet your maker and not go to Hell, so to live a more pious life on Earth.
 In the Baroque era, it became really popular to have little objects for home use, not just for church or cemetery that would remind you that you would die.
-So, it was suggested that you might even have a memento mori maxims painted on your wall at home or you might have a watch or a cane head or art or up shade our little skulls in different things.
+So, it was suggested that you might even have memento mori maxims painted on your wall at home, or you might have a watch or a cane head or art or up shade or little skulls in different things.

 New and possibly already obsolete.
 Artist Caitlin McCormack is part of a movement of young people interested in old ways in thinking about death.
 McCormack used her own crocheted skeletal sculptures as a way to process her grandmother's descent into Alzheimer's and eventual death.